How to Export Airtable Bases to Google Sheets (2 Methods)

 By clicking on the view menu in the top left — called KB Structure view in this base — you can pull up the menu that lets you export data to a CSV file.
 Then you just need to click on Download CSV.

-Look in your downloads folder, and you’ll find the CSV file that contains all the data for that view.
+Look in your downloads folder, and you’ll find the file that contains all the data for that view.

 2. Import your CSV into Google Sheets